opsallthethings/ShowOutlines/2015-01-20--013-monitoring-and-metrics.md

 *Chris* I'm Chris Webber

-*Steve* and I'm Steve Murawski and this show is being recorded on December 09th, 2014
+*Steve* and I'm Steve Murawski and this show is being recorded on January 20th, 2015

 *Chris* And this podcast is sponsored by Chef.